THE FULBRIGHT SPECIALISTS

 • Conduct teacher-training programs at the tertiary level

-Note: Personal Research is not funded via the Fulbright Senior Specialists Program.
+Note: Personal and clinical medical Research as well as related projects involving patient contact are not funded via the Fulbright Specialists Program.

-Worldwide Coverage: The Fulbright Senior Specialists Program is active in all world regions.
+The Fulbright Specialists Program is active in all world regions.
 Countries eligible to participate in the program include those where there is a U.S. embassy or a Fulbright Commission.
 Lists of these countries can be found at http://usembassy.state.gov/ and http://fulbright.state.gov/

 • U.S. citizen at the time of application.
 Permanent resident status is not sufficient.
 If a naturalized citizen, applicant must provide actual date of naturalization.